juanestebanalarcon/juanestebanalarcon/README.md

 - 🌱 I’m currently learning ReactJS
 - 📚 I'm **Computer Engineering** Student in my last year.
-- 📈 I have 1 year of work experience, but I have developed different projects in technologies that are demanded in the market.
+- 📈 I have +1 year of work experience as back-end developer, I have developed different projects in technologies that are demanded in the market.
 (You should see my repositories).
 - ⚡ Fun fact: I like to always be busy